DjangoGirls/tutorial/django_-_why_you_need_a_webframework/README.md

 You see, when you're building a website, you always need a similiar set of components: a way to handle user authentication (signing up, signing in, signing out), management panel for your website, forms, uploading files, etc.

-Luckily for you other people long ago noticed that web developers face similar problems when building a new site, so they teamed up and created frameworks (Django is one of them) that givs you ready components you can use.
+Luckily for you other people long ago noticed that web developers face similar problems when building a new site, so they teamed up and created frameworks (Django is one of them) that gives you ready components you can use.

 Frameworks exist to save you from having to re-invent the wheel and help alleviate some of the overhead when you’re building a new site.